Fraterville Mine disaster: Aftermath

 The cause of the explosion was a matter of controversy.
 The report issued by the Tennessee Commissioner of Labor stated that the explosion occurred when volatile gases that "had accumulated because of inadequate ventilation" were ignited by an open light.
 While the report stated that the shutdown of the mine's ventilation system over the previous weekend had allowed the dangerous build-up of the gases, ventilation furnace operator Tip Hightower was acquitted of negligence at a subsequent inquest.
 The report also suggested that gases had leaked into the Fraterville Mine from an adjacent abandoned (and unventilated) mine once operated by the Knoxville Iron Company.
 Along with Hightower, superintendent George Camp was also charged with negligence, but was acquitted after several hours of tearful testimony.

 The community of Fraterville was devastated by the mine explosion.
-The town lost all but three of its adult males.
+The town lost all but three of its adult men.
 Hundreds of women were widowed, and roughly a thousand children were left fatherless.
 Some families lost as many as eight family members.
 The youngest person to die in the event was 12 years old.
 A large memorial service was conducted at the Briceville Community Church on June 8, 1902.

 Eighty-nine of the deceased miners are buried in the Fraterville Miners' Circle in Leach Cemetery (behind Clear Branch Baptist Church) just off U.S. 25W at Rocky Top.
 A monument at the center of the circle bears the names of all 184 miners who were identified.
 On May 19, 2005, the circle was added to the National Register of Historic Places.
 Other miners who lost their lives in the Fraterville disaster are buried in Longfield Cemetery on U.S. Route 441 just east of Rocky Top.